yyna/nuxt-markdown-blog-starter/contents/en/blog/kubernetes-concepts.md

   Container orchestration, Kubernetes Architecture and Practices
 ---

-## What is Container Ochestration?
+In my [last post](https://yyna.dev/en/blog/learn-about-containers-before-studying-kubernetes), before I started studying Kubernetes, I looked at why containers are needed.

+In [Kubernetes website](https://kubernetes.io/), Kubernetes introduces itself like this.

+> Kubernetes (K8s) is an open-source system for automating deployment, scaling, and management of containerized applications.

-Optimizing and automating the deployment process of multiple containers is called container orchestration.
+Optimizing and automating the deployment process of multiple containers is called `Container Ochestration`.
+Yes, Kubernetes is a container orchestration tool.

 To look at three of the most popular tools today,

 - Docker Swarm: Easy, but lacks auto scailing
 - Kubernetes: Most famous, difficult to get started, available on cloud services (GCP, Azure, AWS)
 - Apache Mesos: It's hard to get started, but there are many features

-I'm trying to learn Kubernetes which is the most used. 🤓
+I'm trying to learn Kubernetes which is the most popular today. 🔥

 <br/><br/>